-- Safe and accessible form of yoga suitable for all levels of fitness and flexibility.
+- Safe and accessible form of yoga and meditation suitable for all levels of fitness and flexibility, no previous experience required.

-- Suitable for those new to yoga or returning to yoga after injury.
+- Suitable for those new to yoga or meditation.

-- Modifications, options and stages offered (including chair options).
+- Modifications, options and stages offered (including chair options for both yoga and meditation).

 - Nature based affirmations / visualisations